Our Complaints Procedure

 What if I remain unsatisfied?

 If you remain dissatisfied, you may be entitled to complain to the Legal Ombudsman about our service.
-This service is not available to all clients however such as large businesses.
-The Ombudsman would generally expect clients to follow a firm’s internal complaints procedure first.
+This service is not available to all clients, such as large businesses.
+The Ombudsman generally expects clients to follow a firm’s internal complaints procedure first.
+Click the link to download a formal complaint letter template from the Legal Ombudsman website.
 You can find further information about the Ombudsman on the website www.legalombudsman.org.uk.
-You can write to the Ombudsman at Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ or by email on email@example.com or call on 0300 555 0333.
-If you wish to raise a complaint with the Ombudsman then you should not delay bringing it to their attention once our own complaints process has concluded as there are some time limits on when this must be done.
-For example, normally you must raise a complaint with the Ombudsman within six months of the firm’s own final decision on how to resolve your complaint.
+You can write to the Ombudsman at Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ or by email on firstname.lastname@example.org or call on 0300 555 0333.